elasticpath/react-pwa-reference-storefront/documentation/practices.md

 The `Analytics.js` file contains the functions used for logging page views with a React library for invoking Google Analytics functions (ReactGA), and enhanced e-commerce capabilities.

 ### Checkout Flow
-The check-out flow is pre-configured to log purchases through Google Analytics' basic e-commerce capabilities.
-Upon successful completion of a transaction, the storefront sends another request to submit the transaction and purchase amounts along with cart information.
-It is submitted under **Conversions > Ecommerce**, where Google Analytics analyzes the information.
-When you view a product, add a product to the cart, or remove a product from the cart, the product and cart pages submit this information for further analysis.
+Along with the configurations for submitting transaction information to Cortex, the check-out flow is pre-configured to log purchases through Google Analytics’ basic e-commerce capabilities.
+When a customer completes a transaction, storefront provides the transaction details for Google Analytics to analyze the logged transaction or purchase amounts and cart information in the *Conversions > Ecommerce* section.
+For example, when a customer views a product, adds a product to the cart, or removes a product from the cart:
+* The product and cart pages submit this information to Cortex.
+* The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
 Use the formatted value of `store-name:category`, such as "vestri:Accessories" to submit the product category information.
 You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.